19hours/sg-statutes/Acts/Income Tax Act.md

 (2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances, losses and donations of an approved securitisation company otherwise than in accordance with this Act.

-(3) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved securitisation company which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 6 years after the expiration of that year of assessment, make such assessment or additional assessment on the company as may appear to be necessary in order to make good any loss of tax.
+(3) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved securitisation company which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after the expiration of that year of assessment, make such assessment or additional assessment on the company as may appear to be necessary in order to make good any loss of tax.

 (4) In this section —